ekamioka/f0tp/README.md

 From 0 to Prediction

 --------------------------------------------------------------------------------------------
-Ideias:
+Ideas:

 1 - Collaboratively build a roadmap guiding the data analysis procedures and steps from zero to prediction.

-2 - It should be like a checklist with the "best-practices" steps to be taken or no
+2 - It should be like a checklist with the "best-practices" steps to be taken or avoided

 3 - It should say 5W2H for each step (What to do, Why do it, When will do, Where, How, How much)